 The kicker of this era of Jazz is that a lot of New Orleans stuff is what I would describe as “pre Lindy Hop” or sometimes too staccato, too jumpy or too influenced by Zydeco, Caribbean, New Orleans Funeral Dirges, or one of the other myriad of New Orleans influences to be comfortable Lindy Hop music.
-Which is also a blessing, because this era reminds us that listening, enjoying and appreciating is important too.
+Luckily that’s balanced by some modern bands that play all Lindy Hop era music, with more of a direct relation to the origins of the dance.
+Of course having both is also a blessing, because this era reminds us that listening, enjoying and appreciating is important too.

 It’s a shame, because as much as the living tradition of New Orleans music embodies (and is probably the closest we’ll ever find) to the roots of Jazz, it still requires some curation, some imagination, and some physical alteration of the root moves of Lindy Hop to be enjoyed.
 The other side of this coin is that in the past few years, there have been a number of bands led by dancers, and all of them are pretty amazing.
 They created something wonderful, which is entire evenings of completely danceable music.
 Spoiling us rotten, but also completing the dancers-musician circle.